trizin/NFT-Marketplace-on-Avalanche/README.md

 ### Detecting and connecting to metamask

-Let's add an `init` function which we will call when the page is loaded.
+Add an `init` function which we will call when the page is loaded.

 ```js
 class App extends React.Component {